cherepanov/sprite-factory/README.md

  * support for any image library, including [RMagick](http://rmagick.rubyforge.org/) and [ChunkyPNG](https://github.com/wvanbergen/chunky_png).
  * support for any css selector style, including :hover pseudo-class selectors
  * support for pngcrush'n the generated image file
+ * support for optipng passthrough for generated image file
  * compatible with Rails 3.1 asset pipeline